brillout/free-emailing/readme.md

 ## Custom Domain Emailing

 > IIRC, there is a soft cap of sending 500 emails per day.
-PR welcome if I'm wrong, or to add an information source if I'm right.
+PR welcome if I'm wrong, or, if I'm right, to add an information source.

 1. If your domain, e.g. `my-domain.com`, is not already registered with [Google Domains](https://domains.google.com/), then transfer your domain to Google Domains [domains.google.com/registrar/transfer](https://domains.google.com/registrar/transfer).
    >  - Google Domains will show you some transfer cost, but these are only one additional domain year purchase.
 Transferring is actually free.